microsoft/verona/docs/internal/foreign_code.md

 C unions are not type safe and some code depends on writing to one union field and reading from another.
 In this way, they are closer to a Verona object type that provides set and get methods of different types and uses internal storage that allows it to materialise a value of the requested type from whatever was set.

+Clang will generate a wrapper function for accessing each field.
+In the MVP implementation, every field access will generate an RPC.
+Most field accesses can be trivially inlined into the caller on the Verona side of the boundary and so by 1.0 the overhead of accessing a field in a C structure should be negligible.

 All built-in C types (for example, `int` and `long`) are surfaced as type aliases on the class that is exposed for the library.
-A single program may include sandboxes with 32- and 64-bit ABIs for foreign code and so the size of primitive types must be defined per-sandbox-instance.
+A single program may include sandboxes with 32- and 64-bit ABIs for foreign code and so the size of primitive types must be defined per-sandbox-type and, for convenience, exposed per sandboxed-library-instance.

 C structures are always exposed in Verona as pointers.
 A by-value copy of a C structure can be accomplished with a call to `memcpy`.